-Tillman and Associates Engineering, LLC., filed a rezoning application on behalf of the Estate of M. Couture, L.& C. Couture, J. & J. Heaxt, and C. & V. Couture, to change an "L"-shaped ±90.69-acre part of a larger ±104-acre site from General Agriculture (A-1) to Planned Unit Development (PUD).
-The Parcel Identification Numbers for the property are 47667-004-00, 47667-005-02, Portion of: 47667-006-00 & 47667-003-01; the addresses are 16152 and 16200 SE 73rd Avenue, Summerfield, FL 34491, or not assigned.
-The site generally occupies the northwest corner of the SE Hwy 42 & SE 73rd Avenue intersection, lying north and west of the St. Marks Church.
+Tillman and Associates Engineering, LLC., filed a rezoning application on behalf of Jax Road, LLC., to change a ±55-acre site from General Agriculture (A-1) to Planned Unit Development (PUD).
+The Parcel Identification Number for the property is 47667-000-00; the address is 15700 SE 73rd Avenue, Summerfield, on the west side of SE 73rd Avenue, ±0.9 miles north of SE Hwy 42.
 The site is located outside the Urban Growth Boundary (UGB) in the Rural Area outside the S. US Hwy 27/441 & SE Hwy 42 Urban Area, in the Secondary Springs Protection Overlay Zone (S-SPOZ), and in Marion County's SE Utility Service Area, but not in the Farmland Preservation Area (FPA).
 The site does not include FEMA Flood Zone Areas but does include Marion County Flood Prone Areas.
-A concurrent large-scale comprehensive plan amendment application (25-L04) to change the site's future land use designation from Rural Land (RL) to Medium Residential (MR) has also been submitted; this rezoning application is dependent upon an affirmative outcome of that concurrent amendment application, which is recommended for denial by staff.
+A concurrent large-scale comprehensive plan amendment application (25-L03) to change the site's future land use designation from Rural Land (RL) to Medium Residential (MR) has also been submitted; this rezoning application is dependent upon an affirmative outcome of that concurrent amendment application, which is recommended for denial by staff.

-Figure 1
+Figure 1 General Location Map